Aunt Vadge: fingering has left me in severe pain with ulcers

 I was fingered recently (not the first time) but have been left in severe pain.

-• It looks like there are ulcers and cuts down there.
-Using a hand mirror there are ulcers visible, only one outside the outer lips (on an area with pubic hair) and the rest are inside the lips (on areas which are more tender flesh).
+• Using a hand mirror, there are ulcers visible – one outside the outer lips (on an area with pubic hair), and the rest inside the lips on more tender flesh.

-• It is itchy and burnt and particularly painful when urinating, there is like a constant burning sensation around my vagina.
+• It is itchy and burning, and particularly painful when urinating; there’s a constant burning sensation around my vagina.

-• It was sore at the time, and no lubrication was used and nothing else was stuck into my vagina.
+• It was sore at the time, no lubrication was used, and nothing else was put inside.

-• I was fingered for quite a while, on and off, for about two hours on two nights last week (Tuesday and Thursday).
+• I was fingered on and off for about two hours on two nights last week.

-• I would say the ulcers appeared about three days after.
+• The ulcers appeared about three days after.

-• We both touched each other’s genitals, but there is no risk of STIs as both my partner and I are clean of STIs.
+• We both touched each other’s genitals, but there’s no risk of STIs as we’re both clean.

-It is not getting better; if anything it is getting worse.
-I’m 17.
+It is not getting better; if anything, it’s getting worse.
 What should I do?

 Yours,